johnlohjy/Named-Entity-Recognition-Project/README.md

 # NAMED ENTITY RECOGNITION ON MIT MOVIE QUERIES

-This project uses a neural network model architecture using Bi-Directional LSTMs with a CRF Layer to perform named entity recognition.
+This project uses a Bi-Directional LSTMs with a CRF Layer neural network model architecture to perform named entity recognition.
+The use case here is on MIT movie queries where entities such as the actor and genre of the movie can be extracted from the query.
+For instance the movie query

 ## Dependencies
 * miniconda3 windows 64-bit environment